1967 Australian referendum (Aboriginals): Background

 On 7 April 1965, the Menzies Cabinet decided that it would seek to repeal section 127 of the Constitution at the same time as it sought to amend the nexus provision, but made no firm plans or timetable for such action.
 In August 1965, attorney-general Billy Snedden proposed to Cabinet that abolition of section 127 was inappropriate unless section 51(xxvi) was simultaneously amended to remove the words "other than the aboriginal race in any state".
 He was rebuffed, but gained agreement when he made a similar submission to the Holt Cabinet in 1966.
 In the meantime, his Liberal colleague Billy Wentworth had introduced a private member's bill proposing inter alia to amend section 51(xxvi).

 In 1964, the Leader of the Opposition, Arthur Calwell, had proposed such a change and pledged that his party, the Australian Labor Party, would back any referendum to that effect.

+Winnie Branson, who became the first South Australian state secretary of Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI) in 1967, along with other FCAATSI members Faith Bandler, Douglas Nicholls, and Burnum Burnum, met with Prime Minister Harold Holt and MPs Gordon Bryant and William Wentworth in Canberra in February 1967 to advocate for the cause.

 In 1967, the Australian Parliament was unanimous in voting for the alteration bill.

-The Australian Board of Missions, the Australasian Association for the Advancement of Science, the Australian Aborigines League, the Australian Council of Churches, the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI) and spokespeople such as Ruby Hammond, Bill Onus and Faith Bandler were some of the many groups and individuals who effectively utilised the media and their influential platforms to generate the momentum needed to achieve a landslide Yes vote.
+The Australian Board of Missions, the Australasian Association for the Advancement of Science, the Australian Aborigines League, the Australian Council of Churches, (FCAATSI), the Methodist Commission on Aboriginal Affairs, and spokespeople such as Ruby Hammond, Bill Onus, Faith Bandler, and Joe McGinness were some of the many groups and individuals who effectively utilised the media and their influential platforms to generate the momentum needed to achieve a landslide Yes vote.